 When I need a little pick me up on my way to town, or back, I love getting a falafel wrap at Kurdish Street Food.
 The falafel are some of the best in town, and the naan bread for the wrap is made fresh for every order.
 When choosing your fillings definitely get olives for a tangy twist and ask for the vegan falafel sauce, which has some sweet pineapple in it!
 Kurdish only has limited seats available, so I prefer taking the wrap away with me.

-Best for Food Markets: Big Feed
+Best for Food Markets: Platform at the Arches

 Best for Casual Dinner: Ranjit’s Kitchen

 Vegan or not, everybody loves a curry!
-If I had to chose a restaurant in Glasgow to take friends to experience authentic Indian food and get a taste of amazing vegan dishes, I’d have to say it’s Ranjit’s Kitchen.
+If I had to choose a restaurant in Glasgow to take friends to experience authentic Indian food and get a taste of amazing vegan dishes, I’d have to say it’s Ranjit’s Kitchen.
 It’s a small family-owned restaurant dishing up traditional and 100% vegetarian Panjabi dishes.
 I usually order a mix of dhal, sabji and pakora!
 You can’t reserve a table, so when it’s busy you might have to wait a little bit and share your table with other hungry customers.

 Other brilliant options: Mono, Hanoi Bike Shop, The Hug & Pint